-This course provides Alcohol and Other Drug Studies certificate and degree students the opportunity to apply knowledge, skills and attitudes learned in the classroom in an actual human services workplace.
-Corequisite: AOD-164 Field Placement and Practicum Seminar I or AOD-165 Field Placement and Practicum Seminar II.
-May be taken for a maximum of 2 enrollments.
+This course will provide Alcohol and Other Drug Studies certificate and degree students the opportunity to apply knowledge, skills and attitudes learned in the classroom in an actual human services workplace.
+Prerequisite: AOD 158 with a minimum grade of C. Corequisite: AOD 164 or AOD 165